EMDR

 Emotionally Focused Therapy explores how our desire for connection and secure attachment is at the root of our experiences with others.
 Corrective emotional experiences can change a person’s way of relating to themselves and to their partner.
 By recognizing the deep emotional meaning that each individual makes of their various experiences, and particularly within their intimate relationships, couples can learn to understand themselves and each other more fully.
 Through corrective emotional experiences in the therapy room, clients can begin to feel differently in their relationships - sometimes in ways they never thought possible!

 Couples often battle with content (who’s right? who’s wrong?) when the emotions underlying the specific content are what fuels the tension.
-By exploring relational cycles and experimenting with new behaviors, couples can experience growth and change.
+By exploring relational cycles and experimenting with new behaviors, couples can experience new levels of connection and ease.
 EFT encourages safe communication, even when discussing tense subject matters, and therapist involvement helps make this possible.
-EFT is my primary modality when working with couples.